The kinds of plants you can grow indoors usually is determined by the amount and kind of light you can provide.

 George Elbert, a founder and past president of the Indoor Light Gardening Society of America, estimates that the Wonderlite's "long-term cost is no greater than fluorescent installations.
 For instance, two four-foot fluorescent growth lamps with fixtures cost $28 or more; they cover a plant area of only four square feet.
 The Wonderlite bulb can illuminate at least nine square feet."

 With Wonderlite you can have light where it is needed, and place plants where you want them.
 You can focus ligt on plants set on tables, in floor gardens or on shelves.

 From the ceiling, light can be directed down on plants.
 The bulb can be incorporated in track lighting with light directed toward shelves.
 In bullet fixtures attached to the wall, plants in floor gardens can be illuminated.

 Wonderlite also can provide general lighting for a room.

-Each meeting provides an opprtunity to acquire new knowledge, special plants, seeds and supplies.
+Each meeting provides an opportunity to acquire new knowledge, special plants, seeds and supplies.
 Membership is open to all.
-For information about joining ILGSA, write to Harry McCrone, membership chairman, Crossroads, 207 Owensville Rd., West River, Md 20881.
+For information about joing ILGSA, write to Harry McCrone, membership chairman, Crossroads, 207 Owensville Rd., West River, Md.
+20881.